 The e-invoicing implementation was pushed to 1st Oct 2020 in the 39th GST Council Meeting.
 Though it appears to be a respite on the face, and gives time for businesses to be prepared, the overarching impact on e-invoicing on the business process, IT system and other compliances such as GST returns, and last but not the least COVID-19 impact makes the deferment time seem not enough.

 With e-invoicing implementation, both the Government as well as entities, stand to benefit.
 However for the benefits to reap in the future, efforts and investment is needed now to get the systems and processes ready.
 Just for a quick recap, e-invoicing in India is two-fold – a standard for entities to adopt internally and a system for registering the generated invoices.

-The first version of e-invoicing specification was released in Oct 2019 and subsequently there have been changes in the specification.
-Along with specification, a set of APIs and trial system is also made available in early Jan 2020, which can be used by taxpayers for testing.
+The first version of e-invoicing specification was released in Oct 2019 and subsequently, there have been changes in the specification.
+Along with specification, a set of APIs under GST and trial system is also made available in early Jan 2020, which can be used by taxpayers for testing.
 On 14 May 2020, a new version of API specification was released.

-Change in Business process as per Second API Specification Released
+Change in the Business process as per Second E-invoicing API Specification Released

-In the new version, there are no data field related changes and hence does not impact the IT system work done by the business so far.
-However now that E-Way Bill generation also can be done at the time of IRN generation, entities need to revisit and consider if any changes are required in their business processes.
+In the new version, there is no data field related changes and hence does not impact the IT system work done by the business so far.
+However, now that E-invoicing and E-way Bill generation can be done simultaneously, entities need to revisit and consider if any changes are required in their business processes.